Heard testifies: Depp was hallucinating, denies poo incident

 The poop allegation is one of several that Depp's online fans have particularly latched onto in their social media critiques of Heard.

-Monday is Heard's third day on the witness stand in the trial, which is now beginning its fifth week.
-Her testimony Monday has focused primarily on the final months of the couple's marriage, which lasted from 2015 to 2016.
+Monday was Heard's third day on the witness stand in the trial, which is now beginning its fifth week.
+Her testimony focused primarily on the final months of the couple's marriage, which lasted from 2015 to 2016.

 "He was talking to people who weren't in the room.
 It was terrifying," she said.
 "It was unclear to me whether he was even mad at me or he was convinced that the guy he said he saw me with was in the room."